Skiathos' number-one beach

 Holidays in Megali Ammos are all about the opportunities to relax.
 It’s a small, relaxed town set right on the coast and within easy reach of the capital.
 Lovers of the island’s traditional style will find pretty architecture to admire, while explorers can hike or mountain bike in the surrounding forests.
 Head into Skiathos Town for theatres, museums, fine dining, and some excellent bars, or simply spend your days in Megali Ammos unwinding by the pool, on the beach or at the spa.

-Speak to one of our Trusted Advisers today and we’ll help you find the right hotel for your luxury Megali Ammos holidays.
+Speak to one of our Personal Travel Planners today and we’ll help you find the right hotel for your luxury Megali Ammos holidays.
 Whether you’re travelling as a couple, or solo, we'll carefully select the hotel that is the right option for you.
 Stay at the Aegean Suites for spectacular views, luscious gardens filled with flowers, rustic and elegant interiors, and some excellent cuisine.

 The flight to Skiathos is around 3 hours 30 minutes from the UK.